iicc1/SDON-emulator/README.md

 ```
 docker run -t -d -p 8181:8181 -p 8101:8101 -p 5005:5005 -p 830:830 --name onos onosproject/onos:2.3.0
 ```
-After this, the ONOS GUI should be visible on your browser: http://localhost:8181/onos/ui/login.html The default user and password is `karaf`
+After some seconds, the ONOS GUI should be visible on your browser: http://localhost:8181/onos/ui/login.html The default user and password is `karaf`

 -------